publiclab/image-sequencer-app/readme.md

     url: <URL> // Url for the image to be processed
     sequence: <String> // Stringified Image sequencer string
-    upload: <Boolean> // Tells the server to upload the final image }
+    upload: <Boolean> // Tells the server to upload the final image
+    redirect: <Boolean> //Tells the server whether to return as json or to redirect }
 ```